BMHLab/AHBAprocessing/code/dataProcessing/README_processingPipeline.txt

 options.signalThreshold = 0.5;
 the proportion of samples with expression values exceeding the background.
 %------------------------------------------------------------------------------
+options.divideSamples = 'listCortex';
+'ontology' - samples are separated into cortical and subcortical based on AHBA ontology information 'listCortex' - samples are separated into cortical and subcortical based on re-defined list of region names;
+%------------------------------------------------------------------------------
+options.excludeHippocampus = false;
+false - hippocampal samples are not excluded from sample assignment;
+true - hippocampal samples are excluded from sample assignment;
+%------------------------------------------------------------------------------
+These options correspond to variance-based filtering options.VARfilter = false;
+false - variance based filtering is not performed; if this option is selected, other options such as options.VARscale and options.VARperc are not considered. true - variance based filtering is performed;
+options.VARscale = 'normal';
+'normal' - variance based filtering performed on non-log2 transformed data (gives better outcomes) 'log2' - variance based filtering performed on log2 transformed data (gives worse outcomes) options.VARperc = 50;
+The percentage of lowest variance probes considered for filtering.
+The probe is excluded if it is classified as low variance in all 6 subjects.
+%------------------------------------------------------------------------------
 options.RNAseqThreshold = 0.2;
 the minimal correlation between microarray and RNA-seq expression